William S. Flynn: Personal life

 Flynn worked his way through College of Holy Cross by working as a purser and ticket agent for the Providence steamship company.
-He graduated Holy Cross in 1907 and Georgetown Law School in 1910.
+He graduated from the College of the Holy Cross in 1907 and then Georgetown Law School in 1910.
 Flynn opened his law practice in Providence in 1911.

 His wife, Virginia H. Goodwin, died in 1960.
 Flynn's brother John A. Flynn was a lawyer and a Providence College baseball coach.
 His other brother, Frederick J. Flynn, was a New York attorney.

 Political career

 Flynn served as a state representative from 1912 to 1923.
 As a legislator, he sponsored the Townsend-Flynn Act, which guaranteed Kosher food to Jewish inmates in state prisons, the first such law in the United States.
 He also pushed for the abolition of the state property requirement for voters.

 At the state convention in 1922, Flynn won the Democratic nomination over favorite John T. Brown, Superior Court Judge.
 Flynn lieutenants staged a coup by asking delegates to cast a "token vote of friendliness" for Flynn.
 Flynn won by such a margin on the first ballot that no second ballot was held.

 Flynn was 37 years old when he won the Governorship, defeating Republican Harold J. Gross by 7,111 votes.
 Flynn was one of the youngest men to hold the office.
 Flynn was elected as part of a group of reform-minded young Democrats.
 They called for a 48-hour work week.
 Flynn served a single two-year term.

 On May 17, 1924, the Ku Klux Klan held an illegal meeting at the state arsenal on Benefit Street, which attracted about 200 men.
 Governor Flynn denounced the KKK and forbade the group from meeting on state property.